Why are we doing this?

 For more details on the categories follow this link.

-We now plan to convene a diverse set of researchers representing the breadth of the biological subdisciplines for a two and half day jumpstart meeting where we can tackle how reintegrating biology may advance these broad biological themes and others.
+We convened a diverse set of researchers representing the breadth of the biological subdisciplines for a two and half day jumpstart meeting where we tackled how reintegrating biology may advance these broad biological themes and others.

 What is a Jumpstart?